layla4321/BIS15W2024_Group14/exploratory_analysis/exploratory_data_analysis.md

 ![](exploratory_data_analysis_files/figure-html/unnamed-chunk-11-1.png)<!-- -->

+**Nest-Builder vs. Incubating Sex**
 What about the correlation between the incubating sex and nest-building sex?
+When the female parent is the incubator, we expect the male parent to be the nest-builder.
+We expect for there to be a 'trade-off' for the large reproductive effort of the female parent, with the male parent building the nest to offload the reproductive burden.

 ```r